ioanarijnita/Catharsis/README.md

 # Catharsis

-Catharsis come as a web application that puts at the users' disposal tickets for theater shows taking place around them.
+Catharsis comes as a web application that puts at the users' disposal tickets for theater shows taking place around them.

 ## Description